 If you are following this, you understand that in the Old Testament the priesthood did not occupy exactly the same position as the ministry does today.
 The ministry is called to the same thing that you are.
 It is no different.
 God gives the ministry to be able to minister before Him.
 So my attitudes and my example are very important in that regard.
 But, brethren, the part that we have to really get through us is that God has called every one of us to be a priest.

 You may not be working or operating within the same function of the body right now, but eventually you are going to be in a position where the priests were in God's Kingdom.
-So we are being put through the traces to be able to prepare us for that.
+So we are being put through the paces to be able to prepare us for that.

-Now what I have given to you today is actually a digression from what I originally started out with, but this digression on holiness is so important because those who are called to serve God are in such an intimate association with God.
+What I have given to you today is actually a digression from what I originally started out with, but this digression on holiness is so important because those who are called to serve God are in such an intimate association with God.